nicolasdao/google-cloud-tasks/README.md

 7. Save that JSON key into a `service-account.json` file.
 Make sure it is located under a path that is accessible to your app (the root folder usually).

 8. Add a `location_id` property into that `service-account.json` file.
 That property should contain the location of your App Engine.
-Because the Google Cloud Tasks API is currently in beta, only the regions described in regions described in the [Annexes](#annexes)/[Available Regions](#available-regions) are available.
+Because the Google Cloud Tasks API is currently in beta, only the regions described in the [Annexes](#annexes)/[Available Regions](#available-regions) are available.

-## Show Me The Code
+## Getting Started

 ```js
 const { join } = require('path')